pisanocamila/ai-school/README.md

 ## The solution

 You take what you know and teach it to a system the company owns.
 Not a document.
 Not a wiki nobody reads.
 An intelligence layer that applies your rules automatically, answers questions across 48 clients in seconds, and replaces ChatGPT with something that actually knows your business.

+I don't do this for you.
+I teach you how to do it.
+Every rule you codify, you codify.
+Every workflow you build, you build.
+I'm the senior showing you the tools and the patterns — you're the one making the decisions and doing the work.

 ```
 after 8 tuesdays: